Tomev/qcflow/docs/source/traditional-ml/index.rst

             <div class="simple-card">
                 <a href="creating-custom-pyfunc/index.html">
                     <div class="header">
-                        Custom Pyfunc Models with MLflow
+                        Custom Pyfunc Models with QCFlow
                     </div>
                     <p>
-                        Dive deep into the world of MLflow's Custom Pyfunc.
+                        Dive deep into the world of QCFlow's Custom Pyfunc.
 Starting with basic model definitions, embark on a journey that showcases the versatility and power of Pyfunc.
 From simple mathematical curves to complex machine learning integrations, discover how Pyfunc offers standardized, reproducible, and efficient workflows for a variety of use cases.
                     </p>